Welcome to MCExtensions!

 Features

-🔁 Reload scripts without restarting the server
+🔁 Reload scripts on the fly with /extensions reload

 🔧 Built-in Commands

-• /extensions unload – Unload all extensions
+• /extensions unload – Unload everything cleanly

 /extensions myExtension greet

-Or just: /. greet
+/. greet

-📝 Integrated Web Editor
+📝 Built-in Web Editor

-💡 Tab Completion Support
+💡 Tab Completion That Just Works

-✅ Works with commands defined using ext.command()
+✅ Works out of the box with ext.command()

-✅ Makes commands more user-friendly and discoverable
+✅ Makes your commands way more user-friendly

-1. Block Resource Suggestions
+1. Block and Item Suggestions

 ext.command({